Barryq93/OraProm/javaSetup.md

    ```
    GET http://<testserver>:<port>/eds/types
    ```
-4. In the ICN Admin Desktop â†’ **External Data Services** â†’ confirm the registered URL points to the test server endpoint
+4. In the ICN Admin Desktop  **External Data Services**  confirm the registered URL points to the test server endpoint

 ### Recommended Workflow
 ```
 Code change in Eclipse
-        â†“

 mvn clean package
-        â†“

 Copy JAR/WAR to test server manually (or via a script)
-        â†“

 Reload plugin / redeploy WAR on test server
-        â†“

 Verify in ICN UI on test server
 ```

-> A simple `deploy.bat` script in the project root can automate the copy step â€” parameterise it with the test server share path so the developer runs `deploy.bat` after each build.
+> A simple `deploy.bat` script in the project root can automate the copy step - parameterise it with the test server share path so the developer runs `deploy.bat` after each build.

 ---